-- Pesco-vegetarians - include seafood and fish
+- Pesco-vegetarians: include seafood and fish

-- Lacto-vegetarians - include dairy (milk, cheese and yogurt)
+- Lacto-vegetarians: include dairy (milk, cheese and yogurt)

-- Ovo-vegetarians - include eggs
+- Ovo-vegetarians: include eggs

-- Ovo-lacto-vegetarians - include eggs and dairy
+- Ovo-lacto-vegetarians: include eggs and dairy

-- Vegan - no foods containing animal products (including dairy, eggs and even sometimes honey)
+- Vegan: no foods containing animal products (including dairy, eggs and even sometimes honey)

-Here's a quiz: can you figure out what a pesco-lacto-ovo-vegetarian eats?
+Here's a quiz: Can you figure out what a pesco-lacto-ovo-vegetarian eats?
 Yep, fish, dairy and eggs but no meat.

-Of course, alternate protein sources such as tofu, seitan (a thick, textured meat replacement made from wheat gluten), quinoa or amaranth are always good choices.
-Try to combine various foods that complement each other -- maybe you have peanut butter on whole wheat bread or prep up some brown rice and beans.
+Eliminating fish, dairy or eggs from your diet can impact your protein intake, but those gaps can be filled with plant-based sources including beans, lentils and tofu.
+Additional high-protein foods like quinoa or amaranth are also good choices.
+Try to combine various foods that complement each other — maybe you have peanut butter on whole-wheat bread, or prep some brown rice and beans.

 Iron and zinc deficiencies are two other biggies.
-Many people, meat-eaters and not, lack iron in their diets.
+Many people, meat eaters and not, lack iron in their diets.
 It’s important for vegetarians to include various iron sources: green leafy veggies (like kale, spinach and broccoli), almonds, lentils and beans.

-One thing to remember: iron from plant sources isn't easily absorbed.
+One thing to remember: Iron from plant sources isn't easily absorbed.
 Combining them with vitamin C-rich foods helps increase absorption.
-That means, squeeze fresh lemon juice on your spinach or follow your rice and beans plate with a fresh, fruit salad.
+That means, squeeze fresh lemon juice on your spinach or follow your rice and beans plate with a fresh fruit salad.
 Cooking with cast-iron pots can also increase iron consumption, but limit that to once a week because iron is potentially toxic.
 There are supplements available, but check with your doctor on those first.

-As for zinc, you can get that from fish, eggs or dairy -- as long as you eat enough.
+As for zinc, you can get that from fish, eggs or dairy (as long as you eat enough).
 Nuts are another good source.